mRNA-1273 Vaccine Description

 mRNA-1273 Vaccine Clinical Trial

-- Pending - Phase 2 - Moderna has received initial feedback from the FDA on the design of the planned Phase 2 study, which will evaluate the safety, reactogenicity, and immunogenicity of two vaccinations of mRNA-1273 given 28 days apart.
-The Company intends to enroll 600 healthy participants across two cohorts of adults ages 18-55 years (n=300) and older adults ages 55 years and above (n=300).
-Each participant will be assigned to receive placebo, a 50 μg or a 250 μg dose at both vaccinations.
+- NCT04405076 Phase 2 - The first cohort of healthy adults ages 18-54 years (n=300) in the Phase 2 study of mRNA-1273 is fully enrolled, 13 days after the first participant was dosed.
+The sentinel participants in the cohort of older adults ages 55 years and above (n=50) is fully enrolled.
+This Phase 2 study, being conducted by Moderna, is evaluating the safety, reactogenicity, and immunogenicity of two vaccinations of mRNA-1273 given 28 days apart.
+The Company intends to enroll 600 healthy participants across two cohorts of adults ages 18-54 years (n=300) and older adults ages 55 years and above (n=300).
+Each participant will be assigned to receive a placebo, a 50 μg or a 100 μg dose at both vaccinations.
 Participants will be followed through 12 months after the second vaccination.